 For example, you find yourself seated around a map in a field tent with Archduke Karl, back in 1809.
 He’s discussing tactics with his staff shortly before the Battle of Aspern and urges the officers (and you) to give Napoleon a proper slap.
 Spoiler: his pep talk worked.

-All-in-all, the sightseeing is nice, but the VR elements really stand out and left me wide-eyed, smiling and enthused.
+All-in-all, the sightseeing is nice, but nothing unusual.
+The VR elements, however, really stand out and left me wide-eyed, smiling, and enthused.

-The Future Bus tour is a marvellous idea and a worthy addition to the sightseeing landscape.
+The Future Bus tour makes a worthy addition to the sightseeing landscape.
 Next time, I’m taking my partner.

 Tickets & tips

-- Time Travel Vienna combines 5D cinematic experiences, virtual reality, animatronics, and more to let you experience historical moments and themes
+- Time Travel Vienna: this combines 5D cinematic experiences, virtual reality, animatronics, and more to let you experience historical moments and themes

-- Sisi’s Amazing Journey* has, for example, Empress Elisabeth take you on a short virtual reality boat ride through, above, and below Vienna
+- Sisi’s Amazing Journey: let Empress Elisabeth take you on a fun (and often startlingly unusual) virtual reality boat ride through, above, and below Vienna